timotheus321/web-module-challenge-scope-and-closure/README.md

 const zoesRoll = personalDice("Zoe");

-dansRoll();
-dansRoll();
+//why when i console.log it am i not getting an output?
+//dansRoll();
+//dansRoll();
+console.log(dansRoll);
 ```

 a.
 Where is closure used in this code?
-How can you tell?
+How can you tell? name is able to be used inside the innerfunction. new roll, its only accessible inside the return function
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
-What could change?
+What could change? the dice will roll a random number between 1-6 the only difference will be the number rolled

 c.
 What is the lexical scope of `newRoll`?
+Its only accessible inside the return function

 ### Task 3 - Stretch Goals